Ostomy Care at Home in SW Fort Worth/Burleson TX

 Can a home care nurse help me learn to care for my own ostomy?

 Yes.
 Patient education is a core component of every ostomy care visit.
 Our nurses provide individualized, hands-on instruction so you and your family members can confidently manage routine pouch changes, skin care, and early troubleshooting between skilled nursing visits.
-The goal is progressive independence — we want you empowered, not dependent.
+The goal is progressive independence — we want you empowered, not dependent on clinical visits for every routine task.

-Do you provide ostomy care for pediatric patients?
+Do you provide ostomy care for pediatric patients in Burleson and SW Fort Worth?

 Yes.
 BrightStar Care of Burleson provides pediatric nursing services, including ostomy care for children born with congenital anomalies or who have undergone bowel or urological surgery.
-Our nurses work closely with the child's physician team and with the family to ensure care is developmentally appropriate and that parents feel confident and supported.
+Our nurses work closely with the child's physician team and with the family to ensure care is developmentally appropriate and that parents feel confident and supported throughout recovery.

 How do I get started with ostomy care at home in Burleson or SW Fort Worth?

-Call BrightStar Care of Burleson at (817) 887-9919 to schedule a free in-home assessment.
+Call BrightStar Care of Burleson at 817.290.9559 or fax us at 972.379.0555 to schedule a free in-home assessment.
 We will review your discharge instructions, assess your stoma and current supplies, and develop a personalized care plan with your physician.
 No contracts are required, and we can typically begin services within 24 hours.

 About This Article

-This article was written under the clinical oversight of Patrick Acker, franchise owner of BrightStar Care of Burleson.
+This article was produced under the clinical oversight of the franchise owner of BrightStar Care of Burleson, who has operated BrightStar Care locations in the greater Fort Worth metro area with a deep commitment to clinical excellence and high-acuity home health services.
 BrightStar Care of Burleson is Joint Commission Accredited — a distinction held by fewer than one percent of home care agencies nationwide.
-Our care is led by a Registered Nurse Director of Nursing who develops and supervises every patient care plan.
-Patrick Acker has operated BrightStar Care locations in the greater Fort Worth metro area, bringing a deep commitment to clinical excellence and high-acuity home health services to families across SW Fort Worth, Burleson, Joshua, Granbury, and surrounding communities.
+Our care is led by a Registered Nurse Director of Nursing who develops and supervises every patient care plan, supported by CNAs, HHAs, and LVNs operating under direct RN oversight.
+We serve families across SW Fort Worth, Burleson, Joshua, Granbury, and surrounding communities.

 This content is for educational and informational purposes only and does not constitute medical, legal, or financial advice.
 Information may be outdated or incomplete.
 Always consult a qualified healthcare professional, attorney, or financial advisor regarding your specific situation.
 BrightStar Care of Burleson makes no representations or warranties regarding the accuracy or completeness of this information.